percona/percona-server-mongodb-operator/source/debug.rst

 MongoDB, which has the following specifics:

 * it avoids restarting on fail,
-* it contains additional tools useful for debugging (sudo, telnet, gdb, etc.),
+* it contains additional tools useful for debugging (sudo, telnet, gdb, mongodb-debuginfo package, etc.),
-* it has debug mode enabled for the logs.
+* extra verbosity is added to the mongodb daemon.

 Particularly, using this image is useful if the container entry point fails (``mongod`` crashes).
 In such a situation, Pod is continuously restarting.